 This Teriyaki Meatball Recipe can be served as both appetizers or dinner!
 Bursting with flavor from ginger, garlic and soy sauce, these meatballs are not only easy to make but will no doubt get you cheers at the dinner table!

-That’s right, this Teriyaki Meatball recipe is not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
+This Teriyaki Meatball recipe is not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
+Which makes them a super versatile recipe.
 Grab a few toothpicks and watch them disappear.

 Ingredients You’ll Need

 There are lots of different flavors that you can add or take away from this meatball recipe but this is recipe is about adding big flavor and getting dinner on the table fast.
 We’ve taken a few shortcuts like using ginger and garlic paste from a tube and using store bought teriyaki baste (or glaze).

 Of course, you can use fresh garlic and fresh ginger, too.
 Just make sure to mince those ingredients very fine so you don’t have any big chunks of garlic or ginger in your meatballs.

 - Ground Pork

 - Ground Beef